SSVEC Currents

 A Bright Start to 2026: New Year, New Goals, Same Commitment to You

 As we turn the page to a brand-new year, many of us are dusting off our New Year’s resolutions.
 Maybe you’re aiming to spend more time outdoors, pick up a new hobby, or finally tackle that project you’ve been putting off.
-At Sulphur Springs Valley Electric Cooperative, we’re right there with you, energized, optimistic, and ready to make 2026 our best year yet.
+At Sulphur Springs Valley Electric Cooperative (SSVEC), we’re right there with you, energized, optimistic, and ready to make 2026 our best year yet, as highlighted in our CEO Journal.

 But unlike that treadmill so many of us optimistically buy in January, our commitment never gathers dust.
 Your co-op begins this year the same way we begin every year: focused on providing safe, reliable, and affordable energy to the communities we proudly serve.